pavanscales/raw-bits-to-react/README.md

 ---

-You’ll walk away with something rare:

-**Deep intuition across the entire stack — CPU → memory → network → rendering → JS → React.**
-**The confidence to debug and optimize at any layer.**
-**The ability to read/contribute to V8, Chromium, or similar codebases.**

----

 this path is hard ik everything in this world hard at start soon you gonna suffer and it will break you a little but at end winning only matters